Profit Sharing Plans for Small Businesses

 The U.S. Department of Labor’s (DOL’s) Employee Benefits Security Administration and the IRS feature this publication and additional information on retirement plans on their websites.

-www.dol.gov/ebsa -- Go to “Compliance Assistance for Small Employers” or “Publications and Reports” for additional information to help you understand and operate your profit sharing plan.
+dol.gov/ebsa – Go to the Saving Matters website or “Publications and Reports” for additional information to help you understand and operate your profit sharing plan.
 This website also has information to help your employees understand the importance of saving for retirement through an employer-sponsored plan.

-www.irs.gov/retirement -- Go to “Plan Sponsor/Employer.”
-This website is filled with plain-language information that will help you maintain your profit sharing plan properly.
+irs.gov/retirement – Go to “Plan Sponsor” to view plain-language information that will help you properly maintain your profit sharing plan.
 All the IRS forms and publications mentioned in this booklet are available here.

 - Choosing a Retirement Solution for Your Small Business, Publication 3998, provides an overview of retirement plans available to small businesses.

 - 401(k) Plans for Small Businesses, Publication 4222, provides detailed information regarding the establishment and operation of a 401(k) plan.

 - Adding Automatic Enrollment to Your 401(k) Plan, Publication 4721, explains how to add automatic enrollment to your existing 401(k) plan.

 - Automatic Enrollment 401(k) Plans for Small Businesses, Publication 4674, explains a type of retirement plan that allows small businesses to increase plan participation.